quicklabby/dockerhomelab/README.md

 - Prometheus
 - Node Exporter

-You will need to create a persistent data directory folder for each application and in some cases (ex.
-Traefik and Nextcloud) a yaml configuration file and/or an environment variables yaml.
+To ensure proper functioning, it is necessary to establish a persistent data directory folder for each application.
+Additionally, for certain cases such as Traefik and Nextcloud, you may need to create a YAML configuration file and/or an environment variables YAML file.

 ------------------------